testcraftsman/testpool/docs/source/integration.rst

 number of available VMs for each profile.
 This information can be pushed to logstash and visualized with Kibana or Graphana.

-These instructions explain how to enable structured logging, push them to Logstash using Filebeat.
+The following instructions explain how to enable structured logging and push them to Logstash using Filebeat.

 ELK Installation